TheBoringPoker/pokerDB/README.md

 # pokerDB

+This project was created with the help of the **OpenAI Codex** system under the direction of the author.
+It is an experimental coding agent project that provides a foundation data model for poker games.
+No functionality is guaranteed.

-This repository contains a small poker toolkit written in Go.
+The repository contains a small poker toolkit written in Go.
 The project focuses on describing poker games and now includes a basic data layer using GORM to persist games and actions across multiple SQL databases.

 ## Building and Testing